97% of staff engaged in discussion about inclusion

 Australia’s largest postal service Australia Post asked Taste to help raise awareness and promote their accessibility goals to over thirty thousand staff spread out across every corner of the country.

 We launched ‘The Real Stories Project’ as an employee competition to share stories that raise a positive message of inclusion within the workplace.
-The winning stories were produced into the short film ‘Work Mate’ and the six-part comedy web series ‘Under the Sun’.
+The winning stories were produced into the short film ‘Work Mate’.
 To further showcase Australia Post’s genuine passion for inclusion, 14 film students with an intellectual disability were mentored on set during production in Sydney.

 “The Taste team has an amazing ability to produce engaging and meaningful content that helps to drive true culture change.”